 The following subjects are termed as facilitating’ in a guidance booklet called Informed Choices.
 It was written in collaboration with the Russell Group of 24 leading universities in the United Kingdom.
 The facilitating subjects are those subjects required more often than others for university courses.
 It was suggested that studying two (or more!) of these subjects would open more doors when applying for different courses.
 This is most relevant for students who do not know what subject they wish to do at university – as many 16 year old students do not, in fact know this, at this stage.
 The best source of guidance is to check the websites for universities and their courses for the exact entry requirements, including GCSEs.
 Furthermore, students will gain additional understanding by going to ucas.com and other useful sites such as Which?
 Uni and the Unistats websites.

 The facilitating subjects are: Mathematics (and Further Mathematics), Chemistry, Physics, Biology, English Literature, History, Geography, Modern Foreign Languages, and Classical Languages.
-Subjects such as Economics and Government & Politics are also highly regarded.
+Subjects such as Economics, Government & Politics and Psychology are also highly regarded.

 What grades are needed at GCSE level in both English Language and Mathematics?

 This will depend, but the leading universities generally require a grade B in English and at least a grade C (if not higher) in Mathematics.
 For students applying with the new style GCSE results, a grade of 5 or 6 is required for English and Mathematics.
-The vast majority of Business and Economics-related courses at Russell Group universities require a grade B (or higher) in Mathematics.
+The vast majority of Business and Economics-related courses at Russell Group universities require a Grade 5 or 6 or higher in Mathematics.
 Students should go to the websites indicated above.

 How do I choose the right subjects for my A level Study Programme?